dangoldnj/fryge-rss-sync/README.md

 ## Installation

-  Clone the repo, modify `feeds.json` to your liking, and run `npm run start` to scan all the feeds and download new files.
+  Clone the repo, run `npm install`, modify `feeds.json` to your liking, and run `npm run start` to scan all the feeds and download new files.

 ## Configuration